 Nantes carrots were first mentioned and described in the 1885 edition of the Henri Vilmorin family seed catalogue.
 He stated that this carrot variety has a nearly perfect cylindrical root and smooth, almost red, skin that is mild and sweet in flavor.
 Revered for their sweet, crisp flavor, Nantes carrots are rounded at both the tip and root end.

 Additional Nantes Carrot Information

 Carrots originated over 5,000 years ago in present day Afghanistan, and these first carrots were cultivated for their purple root.
-Eventually, carrots were divided into 2 categories: atrorubens and sativus.
-Atrobuens arose from the east and had yellow to purple roots while sativus carrots had orange, yellow, and sometimes white roots.
+Eventually, carrots were divided into two categories: atrorubens and sativus.
+Atrobuens arose from the east and had yellow to purple roots, while sativus carrots had orange, yellow, and sometimes white roots.

 During the 17th century, a favoring for orange carrots became the vogue and purple carrots fell out of favor.
 At that time, the Dutch developed carrots with the deeper orange carotene pigment we know today.
 Nantes carrots were named for the city on the French Atlantic Coast whose countryside is ideal for Nantes cultivation.

 Soon after its development, Nantes became a favorite of the consumer due to its sweeter flavor and more tender texture.
 Today, there are at least six varieties of carrot that bear the Nantes name, but Nantes has come to represent more than 40 members of carrots with medium-sized, cylindrical roots that are both rounded at the top and bottom.

 All carrots are cool weather veggies that should be planted in the spring.
 Nantes carrots are harvested from late summer through fall.